 Step 4 - Stitch

-The slot seam combines a decorative flash of color and at the same time strengthens the seam overall.
+The slot seam combines a decorative flash of color and, at the same time, strengthens the seam overall.
 It is a great seam for the side of hardwearing outdoor clothing.
 The show of color gives the garment a point of interest and sophistication.
-The slot seam can be used in all kinds of different situations to add that little bit of contrast or detail.

 - Sewing Basics Sewing machine, scissors, thread, pins, iron

 - Fabric Main fabric, contrast fabric

 - This is how your finished slot seam looks.
 Cut a piece of contrast fabric (green) 1 ½ inches (4cm) wide by the height of your main fabric.